jurihock/visualapplets.py/README.md

 The main idea of the `visualapplets.py` project is to introduce an additional scripting abstraction and to script the creation of TCL scripts via Python.

 Huh, to script a script?
 Too much meta?
-Let us study an example...
+Let's study an example...

 ## Example